APDF-blockchain/wallet/README.md

 # wallet
 This is a wallet server, similar to the node and the miner.
+The only thing this server does is to create wallets.

 # Run the application
 To run this application, run 'npm start' in the root directory of the project.